top of page

 I currently serve as Senior Policy Adviser for Data and Digital Technologies at the Royal Society, the UK’s national scientific academy, where I lead programmes related to data for science, privacy enhancing technologies, inclusive digital technologies, and AI ethics*.

-I’ve contributed to national and international policy initiatives with partners including the OECD, United Nations, UK government and regulators, the Chinese Academies of Sciences, and the US National Academy of Science.
-My work has been cited in UK Parliament and featured in multilateral initiatives such as the UK–US PETs Prize Challenge.
+I’ve contributed to national and international policy initiatives with partners including the OECD, United Nations, UK government and regulators, the Chinese Academy of Science, and the US National Academy of Science.
+My work has been cited in UK Parliament, featured in Time Magazine, and highlighted in initiatives such as the UK–US PETs Prize Challenge and the UN AI Advisory Body.

 I’ve held fellowships from the Fulbright Foundation, the Columbia University Council for European Studies, and the University of Cambridge’s Centre for Science and Policy.